Every company aspires to hit the loftiest heights and establish itself as a market leader.

 Finally, if you’re part of a business where rapid growth isn’t top of the agenda, nip back to the drawing board, and look for a plan B; OKRs are best-suited for orgs with large growth goals.

 Key takeaway: Think about metrics that matter.
-And when D-Day arrives when you need to justify your choices, be sure you can weather the storm and answer with confidence and conviction.
+When you need to justify your choices, be sure you can weather the storm and answer with confidence and conviction.

 OKRs vs KPIs